spirali/haydi/docs/source/pipeline.rst

 Pipeline
 ========

+.. currentmodule:: haydi

 This section contains a description of how to work with elements of domains.
-The main message of this section is that there are three basic methods of domains that composes pipeline over a stream of elements of a domain:
+The main message of this section is that there are three basic methods of creating a stream of elements from a domain:

 * ``iterate()`` -- stream of all elements in domain
 * ``cnfs()`` -- stream of all canonical elements in domain